How To Go Zero Waste At Home

 While abandoned shopping bags may be considered "the most beautiful things in the world" according to the 1999 film American Beauty, the planet has other opinions on shopping bags.
 As in, she hates them.

 So why not please her by toting around some reusable shopping bags and even some produce bags for when you're wanting to protect those precious fruits and veggies.
-It's an easy switch and can easily be stored in your car before entering the store.
+It's an easy switch to cloth bags and they can easily be stored in your car before entering the store.
+(Saves money too!)

 #5.
 Start a compost pile to reduce food waste